 SPAN2002 Spanish II.2 (6 credits) This course is a continuation of SPAN2001 Spanish II.1.
 The course builds further on the first semester's work allowing students to develop a more independent approach to learning the language through the study of a variety of documents (written and audiovisual) and the development of a series of communicative activities that integrate the different skills (reading, writing, listening, speaking) and competences (cultural and strategic) involved in effective communication.
 This course follows a task-based approach with explicit attention to the formal aspects of language.
+By the end of this course students should have attained a B1.1 language level as per the guidelines set out by the Common European Framework of Reference for Languages (CEFRL).
 Prerequisites: Students wishing to be admitted to SPAN2002 Spanish II.2 must have completed SPAN2001 Spanish II.1.
-Students wishing to be admitted to SPAN2002. without having previously completed SPAN2001 Spanish II.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Students wishing to be admitted to SPAN2002 without having previously completed SPAN2001 Spanish II.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
 Assessment: 100% coursework.
 Coursework includes: i) progress tests, ii) other assignments iii) an oral examination at the end of the semester and iv) participation in class.
 SPAN3001 Spanish III.1 (6 credits) This course is taught in the first semester and it continues to build on the two previous years' work at a more advanced level.
-The intention is to lead participants towards a more independent use of the Spanish language.
+The intention is to lead participants towards a more independent use of the Spanish language equivalent to a B1.2 level according to the Common European Framework of Reference for Languages (CEFRL).
 Students will be exposed to a variety of texts from different media (written, audio and video) from the Hispanic world.
 This course aims to develop students' language proficiency through a more in-depth study of important grammatical topics as well as to increase their vocabulary acquisition.
 By the end of this course students should be able to understand the main ideas of relatively complex standard texts.
 They should also be able to interact with native speakers with a certain degree of fluency, produce clear, detailed texts on familiar topics, and give reasons and explanations for their own opinions and plans.
 Prerequisites: Students wishing to be admitted to SPAN3001 Spanish III.1 must have completed SPAN2002 Spanish II.2.
 Students wishing to be admitted to SPAN3001 without having previously completed SPAN2002 Spanish II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
 Assessment: 100% coursework.
 Coursework includes: i) progress tests, ii) other assignments and iii) participation in class.